Social film: History

-Although not quite the same idea, Hollywood has been experimenting with the idea of interactive and crowd-sourced films.
-For example, Ridley Scott's Life in a Day, is a documentary style feature, which strives to be the largest crowd-sourced feature film ever created.
+Although not quite the same idea, Hollywood also started experimenting with the idea of interactive and crowd-sourced films.
+One of the first examples of this was a short film called "Life In A Day" directed by Kevin Macdonald and produced by Ridley Scott.
+Kevin asked people from all over the world to submit videos onto YouTube of what they were doing on July 24th, 2010.
+They combined all of the best videos that were submitted together to create one film of people doing different things all around the world, no matter how boring or simple those things seemed.
+They took this short to film festivals before releasing it to the public on YouTube in 2011.

 In August 2012, Intel and Toshiba partnered again to create The Beauty Inside, directed by Drake Doremus, starring Mary Elizabeth Winstead and Topher Grace.
 It's Hollywood's first social film that gives everyone in the audience a chance to play Alex, the lead role.
 The experience will be broken up into six filmed episodes interspersed with real-time interactive storytelling that all takes place on Alex's Facebook timeline.

 In August 2013, Intel and Toshiba released their third entry into the category, The Power Inside, directed by Will Speck and Josh Gordon and starring Harvey Keitel, Analeigh Tipton, and Craig Roberts.
 It's Hollywood's first social film that asks the audience to audition to help save or destroy the world.
 The experience is broken up into six filmed episodes interspersed with user-generated content and interactive storytelling on the main character's Facebook timeline.